vatesfr/xen-orchestra/docs/backup_troubleshooting.md

 ## Error: no XAPI associated to <UUID>

-This message means that XO recorded the UUID to backup but couldn't find any object matching it.
-The reason can be that the pool where this VM runs is not connected to XOA at the moment.
-Double-check that the pool hosting the VM is currently connected in Settings/Server.
-You can also search the VM UUID in the Home/VM search bar.
-If you can see it, run the backup job again, it will work.
+This message means that XO had a UUID of a VM to backup, but when the job ran it couldn't find any object matching it.
+This could be caused by the pool where this VM lived no longer being connected to XO.
+Double-check that the pool hosting the VM is currently connected under Settings > Servers.
+You can also search for the VM UUID in the Home > VMs search bar.
+If you can see it, run the backup job again and it will work.
 If you cannot, either the VM was removed or the pool is not connected.